What You Need to Know About Coaching Employees

 These meetings can also be great places to apply the power of coaching skills.
 Whether this is a meeting to support a colleague, discuss a problem, or explore opportunities, active listening and powerful questions can significantly upgrade the experience and ROI of these meetings.

-When does employee or coworker coaching happen?
+When does employee coaching happen?

 The more formal you get, the less often.

 When sessions are more formal, such as when delivered by someone with coach training, these happen less often.
 Sessions that are more formal require time in between for the client to get to work on their commitments and action plans.
 In a work setting, these sessions might even be “spot coaching” sessions which mean they get booked on an as-needed basis.
 Either way, they happen less frequently.

 The less formal you get, the more often.